 Pickled onions last quite some time in the fridge, at least a couple of weeks, so you can make a big batch and use it for a while.
-Since I have so many recipes that use them, it became worthwhile to have a separate recipe with a how-to guideline for them.
+Since I have so many recipes that use them (see below) this is a useful separate guide on how to make this staple recipe.

 Red Lentil Falafel (in a naanwich)

 Black Bean Sweet Potato Chili